codophilic/Learn-HTML-CSS-JS-NodeJS-TS/JS/BasicsOfJS.md

 <video controls src="20241003-1314-35.9892014.mp4" title="Title"></video>

 - **Nope, it does not add a new event listener when clicked multiple time to add new event listener for the same input** why so?.
-The `addEventListener` method in JavaScript does not add duplicate listeners if the same function is already attached to the same event on the same element.
+The `btnName.addEventListener()` method in JavaScript does not add duplicate listeners if the same function is already attached to the same event on the same element.
 This means:
   - Even if you click the `addListenerBtn` multiple times, the same `printMessage` function is being added as the event listener to `clickableBtn`.
   - JavaScript is smart, it detects that the same function is already attached to the click event on `clickableBtn`, so it doesn’t add the new listener again and again.
 - This behavior is why you only see one event being logged when `clickableBtn` is clicked, no matter how many times you add the listener.